mmistakes/minimal-mistakes/_posts/2020-02-14-find-your-asana-to-win-talent.md

 If you have availability, speed, and agility, then your case for pursuing your necessity is growing.
 Necessity is the easiest to achieve in a startup but the hardest in a publicly traded company.

 But identifying properly which product will turn out to be “necessary” in real time isn’t going to work out more than 10% of the time.
 In fact, if your batting average is higher than 10%, you are probably not going at bat often enough and are leaving a lot of opportunities unaddressed.
-You have to have confidence that the 10% that does succeed will be worth 100X it’s investment.
+You have to have confidence that the 10% that does succeed will be worth 100X its investment.
 If you don’t think that way, you are taking a huge risk of letting your competitors out-innovate you.

 Consider the case of [Y-Combinator](https://en.wikipedia.org/wiki/Y_Combinator), which has funded over 2,000 companies since 2005.
 As of 2014, they had invested over [$12M in those companies](https://techcrunch.com/2014/07/16/y-combinator-1-billion/), and today that number might be north of $20M, but not much more.
 As of today, the top 5% (102 companies) have a [cumulative valuation of $155B](https://www.ycombinator.com/topcompanies), including companies such as Stripe, Airbnb, Cruise, DoorDash, Instacart, Dropbox, gusto, Reddit, Docker, Twitch, GitLab, and Flexport.